josephjilovec/AI-Powered-Travel-Planner-Assistant/README.md

    TIMEOUT = "30"
    ```

-3. Save and the app will automatically redeploy
+3. Click "Save" and the app will automatically redeploy

+> 💡 **Tip**: Start with Demo Mode to showcase your app, then switch to production mode when ready!

 ## 📋 Configuration